blaenk/blaenk.github.io/provider/notes/haskell.markdown

 # Parallelism

-Amdahl's law places an upper bound on potential speedup through more processors.
+Amdahl's law places an upper bound on potential speedup that may be available by adding more processors.
 The expected speedup $S$ can be described as a function of the number of processors $N$ and the percentage of runtime that can be parallelized $P$.
 The implications are that the potential speedup increasingly becomes negligible with the increase in processors, but more importantly that most programs have a theoretical maximum amount of parallelism.

 $$S(N) = \frac {1} {(1 - P) + \frac P N}$$